After a sell-out Queensland debut in 2015, Italian composer and pianist Ludovico Einaudi will return to QPAC’s Concert Hall in 2017.

 Striking multimedia and lighting techniques will be used to bring the album to life on stage at QPAC.

 Trained as a classical composer and pianist, Einaudi’s music defies genre, and has been described as minimalist, alt-classical, ambient and contemporary.

 “There is something in it that comes from classical,” he says, “but I have influences from different music I have experienced in my life, from African music to folk and rock.”

 Earlier this year, Einaudi went viral when he performed his solo original work, Elegy for the Arctic, on a floating platform against the backdrop of the Wahlenbergbreen glacier (in Svalbard, Norway) on the Arctic Ocean.
 Videos from the concert, which was intended to draw attention to the plight of the region through music, have been viewed over 3.1 million times on YouTube.

-Ludovico Einaudi will play QPAC’s Concert Hall on Friday 10 February 2017.
+Ludovico Einaudi will play QPAC’s Concert Hall on Friday 10 February and Saturday 11 February 2017.
 Tickets are on sale now at qpac.com.au.